amaduswaray/AmaduSwaray/README.md

 ### Hi there 👋

-## I'm a Computer Science student and a Software developer!
+## Software developer @ Orgrnrain!
 - 🔭 I'm currently on the final year of my Masters
 - 👯 I’m looking to collaborate with other students and developers
-- 😄 2024 Goals: Create more open source projects
+- 😄 2025 Goals: Create more open source projects
+- Systems programming journey

 ## Connect with me!